Le guide ultime de la vente d'une entreprise

 Finalization and transfer

-Once due diligence is completed and the terms of the sale are finalized, the legal documents are signed and the transaction is concluded.
+Once due diligence is completed and the terms of the sale are finalized, the legal documents are signed and the transaction is closed.
 The transfer of assets and responsibilities is completed, and new management takes over.

 Necessary documents and information